-As of March 31, 2020 and December 31, 2019, our satellite-related obligations were \$245.5 million and \$256.9 million, respectively.
-These primarily include payments pursuant to regulatory authorizations, non-lease costs associated with our finance lease satellites, in-orbit incentives relating to certain satellites and commitments for satellite service arrangements.
+As of March 31, 2020 and December 31, 2019, our satellite-related obligations were \$402.7 million and \$419.0 million, respectively.
+These primarily include payments pursuant to agreements for the construction of the EchoStar XXIV satellite, payments pursuant to regulatory authorizations, non-lease costs associated with our finance lease satellites, in-orbit incentives relating to certain satellites and commitments for satellite service arrangements.